-It’s true your genes contain your unique blueprint for health and disease risk .However your genes are controlled by a powerful external influence called epigenetics.
+Your genes indeed contain your unique blueprint for health and disease risk.
+However, your genes are controlled by a powerful external influence called epigenetics.
+Knowing this enables you to gain better health through epigenetics.

 This is why your genes are not necessarily your destiny and why you have more control than you realise as to whether your genes will express or not.
 It is also why knowing your genetic blueprint is so beneficial because it allows you to know what epigenetic influences to target.